 Image by Pim Elshoff.
 Licensed under a Creative Commons Attribution 4.0 International License.

-Whenever you work on the code:
+Whenever you work on code and encounter technical debt:

 Whenever someone gets up to add another dot to an existing sticky note, discuss it with the team.
 Compare the cost of the measured wasted time to the estimated time to fix the debt.
-Sure, it might take a day to fix the code, but if you keep losing two hours over it every week, that’ll pay itself back soon.
-Or perhaps fixing it isn’t worth it?
-That’s not a matter of aesthetics or opinion anymore.
-It’s a matter of empirically collected metrics.
-Congratulations, you’re negotiating tradeoffs as a team.
+Sure, it might take a day to fix the code, but if you keep losing two hours over it every week, the time spent fixing it will pay for itself soon enough.

-Give away control.
+So now, give away control.
 The manager knows more about the company strategy, the budgets, the risks.
 Let them decide, with your help, what to fix and when to plan it.
 The numbers enable that.

-This article is written for “Visual Collaboration Tools”, a book that’s being edited by Kenny Baas-Schwegler and João Rosa.
+I wrote this article for Visual Collaboration Tools, a book that Kenny Baas-Schwegler and João Rosa are editing.
 It’s loosely based on “Managed Technical Debt”, Verraes 2013.
-Thanks to Indu Alagarsamy and Rebecca Wirfs-Brock for reviewing the draft.
+Thanks to Indu Alagarsamy, Rebecca Wirfs-Brock, and Natalye Childress, for reviewing the drafts.